foundriesio/docs/source/reference-manual/factory/event-queues.rst

 with a well understood and tested framework.
 There are two types of event queues that can be created:

- * Push - Works works as a webhook_ service.
+ * Push - Works as a webhook_ service.
 Events are sent to a URL managed by the customer where they can process events.

  * Pull - Works like a typical message queue system where the